hstoreinteractive/TheHSI-Remote-Script-Update-System/README.md

 ### The remote_update Package only works under Windows at the Moment
 ### The Update Script works on most common Platforms
-### The name of the Server may only contain English Characters and _ no spaces
+### The name of the Server may only contain English Characters, _ and -! no spaces

 ## What is this?
 This is a Python project for updating Python code on a remote Maschine